supertweety/learning-from-defaults/README.md

 # learning-from-defaults

-The learning algorithms can used with the following parameter settings.
+The learning algorithms can be used with the following parameter settings.

 Incremental heuristic learning: